wikimedia/mediawiki-services-citoid/lib/translators/README.md

 Each translator here corresponds to a type of metadata found in [html-metadata node library](https://github.com/wikimedia/html-metadata).
 The name of the file matches the keys found in the Object [metadataFunctions](https://github.com/wikimedia/html-metadata/blob/master/lib/index.js) in the library.

-A template for writing new translators is found in template.js.txt.

 Utility functions that are used across translators are found in ./util.